Holidays in Oz Shopping Guide, 2021

 For the Kids (and Kids at Heart)

 Hands down, my favorite place to buy toys in Ozaukee County is the Cedarburg Toy Co.
-Owners, Zach and Natasha Loos, make sure that everything they sell is made locally or in the US, and not only will they assist you in finding the right gift, they'll wrap it for you.
+Owners, Zach and Natasha Loos, will not only assist you in finding the right gift, they'll wrap it for you.
 They are also experts at covert operations, if you happen to actually have your children with you and need to shop.
 Wink, nudge, or pass them a note, and they'll have all the presents wrapped and ready for later pick up, or whatever other crazy antics you can think of.
 CTC truly has gifts for all ages, from blocks and rattles to puzzles and books, and things you didn't even know existed!
 Don't miss this magical little store in the heart of downtown Cedarburg.

 For the Foodies